 There are no formal environmental remediation sites on the Property.
-As described in detail in the ECP report (USACE, 2019) and summarized in Section 4.3.1 below, No. 2 fuel oil soil contamination was observed at one location on-site, associated with possible release from a No. 2 fuel oil underground storage tanks (UST) located at one of the housing units.
-This site is described below and also referred to in attached Enclosure 4.
+As described in detail in the ECP report (USACE, 2019) and summarized in Section 4.3.1 below, No. 2 fuel oil soil contamination was observed at three locations on-site, associated with possible release from No. 2 fuel oil underground storage tanks (USTs) located at three of the housing units.
+These sites are described below and also referred to in attached Enclosure 4.